Alan’s related experiences:

 (3) the immense “volume of time” spent with screens that prevents healthy options from taking place.

-There are direct correlations between TV-viewing, computer use, and video games to a sedentary lifestyle, obesity, diabetes, ill health from minimal exercise, violent behavior, social deficits, and poor academic performance.
+There are direct correlations between TV-viewing, computer use, and video games to a sedentary lifestyle, obesity, diabetes, ill health from minimal exercise, violent behavior, social deficits, symptoms of attention-deficit disorder, and poor academic performance.

 Electronic Screen Benefits: